orientechnologies/orientdb-docs/NET-Database-Update.md

 This method updates records on the database.

-This method creates an `OsqlUpdate` object, which you can use in modifying data on the database.

 ## Updating Records

 Using this method you can change or otherwise modify records on the database.
 By itself, it initializes an `OSqlUpdate` object, which you can then operate on to further define the records you want to change and what changes you would like to make.